robrides/methodoverloading/overloadOverride.md

 ## Overload vs Override

 Overriding and Overloading are two very important concepts in Java.
-They are _confusing_ for Java 'novice' programmers.
+They are _confusing_ for Java `novice` programmers.
 This post illustrates their differences by using two simple examples.

 First, let's review method basics.